 The Journal of Arthroscopic Surgery and Sports Medicine does not charge any processing fees to the authors for submission or on acceptance.

 Copyright forms can be generated digitally from the submission system during the submission process.

-Authors retain their copyright for all articles when they publish in Journal of Arthroscopic Surgery and Sports Medicine.
-Authors grant Scientific Scholar an exclusive license to publish the article and the article is made available under the terms of a Creative Commons Attribution-Non Commercial-Share Alike 4.0 License (CC-BY-NC-SA 4.0).
+Authors retain their copyright for all articles when they publish in the Journal of Arthroscopic Surgery and Sports Medicine.
+Authors grant Scientific Scholar an exclusive license to publish the article and the article is made available under the terms of a Creative Commons Attribution-Non-Commercial-Share Alike 4.0 License (CC-BY-NC-SA 4.0).

 This is an Open Access journal, and articles are distributed under the terms of the Creative Commons Attribution-Non-Commercial-Share Alike 4.0 License, which allows others to remix, tweak, and build upon the work non-commercially, as long as appropriate credit is given and the new creations are licensed under the identical term.

 An author whose work is funded by an organization that mandates the use of the Creative Commons Attribution-Non-Commercial-Share Alike 4.0 License is able to meet that requirement through the available open-access license for approved funders.